HubLot/g_remove_water/README.rst

 To remove molecules, it's based on Z mean of the upper and lower leaflet.

-At the end, the residus and the atoms are re-numbered and the number of atoms at the 2nd line is updated.
+At the end, the residues and the atoms are re-numbered and the number of atoms at the 2nd line is updated.
 Title and box vectors are kept.

 The atom to determine the upper and lower leaflet (typically the phosphate) can be set with the lipid_atom option (default = P1)